1. T-Bone Shuffle (4:54) (T-Bone Walker, Unichappell Music, BMI)

 Whenever Albert or Johnny or Robert cross paths on the road, it’s an occasion for monumental jamming.
 Whether at the Chicago Blues Festival in front of a crowd of 40,000 or late at night in a motel room, they make music with the kind of ESP that can only come from years of friendship and an infinite quantity of mutual respect.

 Who but Johnny Copeland could have inspired Albert with recollections of Houston blues legend Hop Wilson, evoking their wonderful updating of Hop’s Black Cat Bone?
 Who but Albert Collins could have sparked Robert’s impassioned vocal on The Dream with an equally passionate icy-Collins guitar solo?
 And who but Robert Cray could have provided the swinging arrangement of T-Bone Shuffle that gave all three a chance to strut their stuff in a tribute to T-BoneWalker, the spiritual father of every Texas bluesman who ever squeezed a guitar string?

 Before they came together in Chicago to produce this remarkable record, Albert Collins, Robert Cray and Johnny Copeland could have filled a house with their awards from the last decade and papered the walls with their critical raves.
-Now these three great blues talents have dug deep down, laid a foundation with their years of friendship, and then built a joyous blues album that will stand for years to come.
+Now these three great blues talents have dug deep down, laid a foundation with their years of friendship, and then built a joyous blues album that will stand for years

 —Bruce Iglauer and Dick Shurman, 1985